aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-add-image-markers-charts/_index.md

 ---
-title: "How to Use Aspose Slides Java: Add Image Markers to Charts"
+title: "How to Use Aspose Slides Java - Add Image Markers to Charts"
 description: "Learn how to use Aspose Slides for Java, add image markers to charts, and configure the Aspose Slides Maven dependency for custom chart visuals."
 date: "2026-01-11"
 weight: 1